6Ministers/flectra-2.0dev-docker-compose/README.md

 # Installing FlectraHQ 2.0 with one command (Supports multiple FlectraHQ instances on one server).
+For development.

 ## Quick Installation